Which of the following describes the function of the sodium-potas... | Channels for Pearson+

 1

-Understand the role of the sodium-potassium pump: It is a type of active transport mechanism found in the cell membrane.
+Understand the role of the sodium-potassium pump: It is a type of active transport mechanism found in the cell membrane that helps maintain the electrochemical gradient across the membrane.

-Recognize that the pump uses ATP to move ions against their concentration gradients, which means it requires energy to function.
+Recognize that the pump uses ATP to function, indicating that it is an active transport process rather than passive diffusion.

 Watch next